 The child was ridiculed by her peers at school because of her body shape.

-When encountering such a thing, we can first give our children full of love,
+When encountering such a thing, we can first give our children much love,

 Parents shared two views:

-* Filter and clarify: calmly analyze things and become the strongest backing for children
+* Filter and clarify: calmly analyze things and become the strongest supporters for children

 “Don’t take every child’s interpersonal interaction too seriously!